marccgk/website/content/blog/tips_on_writing_code_for_data_oriented_design.md

 functions that do one thing conceptually, but might be composed of multiple sub-tasks to accomplish the main one.
-These sub-tasks are not extracted into their own standalone functions, though, until there's a reason for it, that is, the code is already duplicated in 2 or 3 places and the commonality is large enough (i.e. 90%+) that the cognitive overhead of another function is superseeded by its usefulness.
+These sub-tasks are not extracted into their own standalone functions, though, until there's a reason for it, that is, the code is already duplicated in 2 or 3 places and the commonality is large enough (i.e. 90%+) that the cognitive overhead of another function is superseded by its usefulness.

 However, there's also room for small functions.
 In contrast with large functions that implement main features, short functions tend to be helper functions that get called from the large ones and return immediately.
 Some examples of such